 Both beloved and condemned from almost the moment of its publication, Gone With the Wind went on to shape the way that millions of people imagined the American Civil War for decades to come.
 Today, both the book and the film are internationally popular.
 Despite its popularity, the depictions of enslavement, the Civil War, the American South, and historic Atlanta are not accurate.
 Both the book and the movie depict a rosy myth of the Old South, casting the institution of slavery in a benevolent light.
 African Americans characters are also characterized as simple-minded and beholden to the white characters, most of whom are slaveholders (or, by the end of the story, former slaveholders).
 Overall, the story also ignores the role of slavery in causing the Civil War, playing into Lost Cause mythology, among many other issues.
 These depictions are, however, hugely influential, and provide a case study of how narrative, art, and film can affect our view of history.

-Through guided tours of Margaret Mitchell’s apartment, guests can explore the complex issues raised by Gone With the Wind, and by Mitchell’s life.
+We explore the complex issues raised by Gone With the Wind and by Mitchell’s life as well as the popularity along with criticism of the book and film.
 We examine the popularity along with criticism of the book and film.
 And to understand the difference of historical fiction from historical fact, we encourage open discussion about the content of the book and film, the evidence from historical reality, and Margaret Mitchell’s life.
 History is not simple.
 Our ongoing interpretation is responsive to new research, evidence, and analysis.